contentmediaguy/contentmediaguy/README.md

 - 👋 Hi, I’m Robert Gil Baptista
-- 👀 I’m interested in Front-end Web Development, React.js and Visual Design
+- 👀 I’m interested in Front-end Development, React.js and Visual Design
 - 🌱 I’m currently learning React.js and UI Design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...